ctbarna/npmap.js/API.md

 ### L.npmap.layer.github(config: object)

-Add a GeoJson layer from GitHub to your map with `L.npmap.layer.github()`.
+Add a GeoJSON/TopoJSON layer from GitHub to your map with `L.npmap.layer.github()`.

 *Arguments:*